sanskrit/raw_etexts_english/blogs/manasataramgini/2015-06-15_sulapurue1b9a3a-catvarakam-3-a-method-for-the-analysis-of-history.md

 +++
-title = "śūlapuruṣa-catvārakam-3: A method for the analysis ofxa0history"
+title = "śūlapuruṣa-catvārakam-3: A method for the analysis of history"

 +++
 Somakhya, standing beside a pillar outside his university department,